Kyle Higashioka Player Props: Yankees vs. Astros

 - The pitching staff for the Astros has a collective 9.2 K/9, the sixth-best in the league.

-- The Astros have a 3.77 team ERA that ranks second across all MLB pitching staffs.
+- The Astros have the second-ranked team ERA across all MLB pitching staffs (3.76).

+- Urquidy (2-2) gets the starting nod for the Astros in his seventh start of the season.
+He's put together a 5.20 ERA in 27 2/3 innings pitched, with 23 strikeouts.

-- In his last outing on Saturday against the Tampa Bay Rays, the right-hander threw six innings, giving up two earned runs while surrendering four hits.
+- His most recent appearance was on Sunday, April 30 against the Philadelphia Phillies, when the right-hander tossed 5 1/3 innings, surrendering two earned runs while giving up three hits.

+- In six games this season, the 28-year-old has put up a 5.20 ERA and 7.5 strikeouts per nine innings, while allowing a batting average of .297 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.